majus47/nos-token-proxy/README.md

 3. **Monitor Logs**: Keep an eye on token usage to optimize costs
 4. **Load Balancing**: Run multiple proxy instances behind a load balancer for high availability
 5. **Docker Deployment**: Use Docker for consistent deployments across environments
+6. **API Format Flexibility**: Use any client format with any target API through automatic conversion

 ## 📄 License